Chronic-kidney-desease-predictor/Chronic_kidney_disease_predictor/README.md

 Expected Outcome

-The outcome we  better yet the users expect is the advice that the AI/ML model will provide the user to be able to cure the disease of the user or to at least help prolong the life of the user and prevent/ cure the chronic illnesses such as Kidney Failure, Dangerous levels of fluid in the system, Fluid Retention, Anaemia and Weak Bones.
+The outcome we or better yet the users expect is the advice that the AI/ML model will provide the user to be able to cure the disease of the user or to at least help prolong the life of the user and prevent/ cure the chronic illnesses such as Kidney Failure, Dangerous levels of fluid in the system, Fluid Retention, Anaemia and Weak Bones.
 The users will have to input the symptoms they are currently experiencing and their medical history up until now in the model to get the best possible advice to accomplish the goal of curing the device which in turn will be the keystone to accomplish the final goal of the prolonging of human life.